 There is also a policy in place detailing the restrictions on mobile telephones within the unit.
-We suggested that it may be helpful for patients to have a copy of this once they have settled in the unit.
-This would ensure clarity for all patients around this particular restriction.
+When we previously visited we suggested that it may be helpful for patients to have a copy of this, once they have settled in the unit, which nurses could go through with them to ensure clarity for all patients around this particular restriction.
+We were informed that the pack given to patients on admission to the unit is currently under review.
+The new packs will give information on restricted items with clear explanations for the restrictions.
+We look forward to seeing the admission pack in future visits.

 The Commission has developed Rights in Mind.
-This pathway is designed to help staff in mental health services ensure that patients have their human rights respected at key points in their treatment.
+This pathway is designed to help staff in mental health services ensure that Patients have their human rights respected at key points in their treatment.
+This can be found at: